Let’s be honest — not all instructional designers are created equal.

 The truth is eLearning is a young industry that’s constantly evolving, and that requires creativity to push the boundaries and stay ahead of the curve.

 Great instructional designers are always experimenting with new ways to gamify their courses, add multimedia elements, and make their learning materials more fun and interesting for students.

 The best instructional designers know that collaboration is key to a successful course.

 While it’s certainly possible to create an online course on your own, collaboration is often the key to taking a course to the next level.

-Good instructional designers are always open to feedback and collaboration, and they work closely with other team members (e.g. subject matter experts, graphic designers, eLearning developers) and even their students (asking for feedback, surveying them, etc.) to create a course that is truly top-notch.
+Good instructional designers are always open to feedback and collaboration, and they work closely with other team members (e.g. subject matter experts, graphic designers, eLearning developers, and other instructional designers) and even their students (asking for feedback, surveying them, etc.) to create a course that is truly top-notch.

 5. Focuses on Results

 The best instructional designers understand that results are what truly matters in the end.